douglbar/machine-learning-r/README.md

-# machine-learning-r
+# statistics-machine-learning-r
-Machine learning models in R
+Statistical analysis and machine learning models in R